BhavyaMPatel/Retail_Revolutionizer/README.md

 ## Technologies Used

-- Backend: Python, Flask framework
+- Backend: Python, Flask framework and Fast Api
-- Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript, Reactjs
 - Database: Hardcoded (for demo purposes; can be scaled to other databases like MySQL, PostgreSQL)
-- Machine Learning: Scikit-learn (for predictive modeling)
+- Machine Learning: Scikit-learn (for predictive modeling), LSTM

 ## Getting Started